fjp/fjp.github.io/collections/_design-patterns/singleton-pattern.md

 carefully choosing an appropriate Singleton implementation.
 Beware of the double-checked locking implementation which can be not thread-safe.

+The singleton is similar to global variables but without the downside of getting created at program start like global variables.
+Instead, the singleton can be created only when it is needed, which can avoid time consuming instantiation.

 Examples where singletons are useful are:

 - thread pools